What Commissioners Are Really Looking for — and Why Most Providers Miss It

 🧩 Where Providers Lose Marks

-- ❌ Generic content — “We do this well” without proof.
+- ❌ Generic content

-- ❌ Missing data — outcomes or compliance rates not quantified.
+- ❌ Missing data

-- ❌ No link to commissioner outcomes — failing to tie activity to measurable system impact.
+- ❌ No link to commissioner outcomes

 🏗️ How to Build “Scorable” Responses

-- Context — What is the issue or need?
+- Context — Define the issue.

-- Evidence — What results or metrics support this?
+- Evidence — Provide metrics and examples.

 🧮 The Scoring Reality Check